Man Shoots Himself In The Head After Girlfriend’s Father Tells Him To Prove His Love By Committing Suicide

 Separately, the International Business Times reported that Lokhande’s girlfriend was planning to end their relationship due to his inability to find a decent job and that she and her family had both rejected his marriage proposal.

 According to the Hindustan Times, Atul Lokhande was recently declared brain dead by doctors and placed on a ventilator.
-The publication further noted that Lokhande’s loved ones “angry” with his girlfriend’s family, and want them to be charged with abetment to suicide for their alleged role in the incident.
+The publication further noted that Lokhande’s loved ones are “angry” with his girlfriend’s family, and want them to be charged with abetment to suicide for their alleged role in the incident.